-A brachioplasty or an arm reduction is a plastic surgical procedure that aims to remove excess skin and fat between the armpits and the elbows.
-It is appropriate for individuals who have undergone significant weight loss and as a result have excess skin and fat in this area.
-It is important that potential patients are in good general health and that weight is stable for at least a year.
+A brachioplasty or an arm reduction / arm lift is a plastic surgical procedure that aims to remove excess skin and fat between the armpits and the elbows.
+It is appropriate for individuals who have a redundancy of soft tissue in this area, commonly known as ‘bingo wings’.
+This can occur with ageing.
+Individuals who have undergone significant weight loss can also present with excess skin and fat in this area and will benefit from a brachioplasty / arm reduction.
+It is important that potential patients are in good general health and that weight is stable for at least 6 months to a year.

 Before & Afters

 Frequently Asked Questions

 A brachioplasty / arm reduction is usually performed as a day case procedure and takes approximately 2 hours to complete.
 You will be admitted on the day of surgery and the procedure is done under either a general anaesthetic or local anaesthetic and sedation.
 The excess skin and fat is removed through an incision on the the underside of the arm and the wound is stitched closed with dissolving sutures so there is no need to remove them.
 The procedure is commonly combined with liposuction to improve the overall outcome and reduce complications.
 You can usually go home the same day after your procedure although in some circumstances you may need to stay overnight in hospital.

 There should be minimal post-operative pain which is easily controlled with oral pain killers.
 Full recovery usually takes between 4-6 weeks.
 During the recovery phase, you will be required to wear a compression garment to ensure an optimal outcome.
 Return to work will be dependent on the nature of your occupation and a return to exercise should be gradual.
 The scar quality from an arm reduction is generally good but requires 6-12 months to completely mature.
 During this period of maturation, the scars can be red and raised.
 Occasionally, scars can become lumpy and stretched which may require further treatment.